 \subsection{Fair Node Classification}

-Node classification determines the labelling of nodes by looking at the labels of their neighbours.
+Node classification determines the labelling of nodes by looking at the neighbours' labels.
 Recent node classification methods work by classifying the learned nodes representations.
-A few existing work considered finding fair representations for classification \citep{zemel2013learning,lahoti2019operationalizing}.
+A few studies considered finding fair representations for classification \cite{zemel2013learning,lahoti2019operationalizing}.
 The key idea of the above work is that individuals who are deemed similar according to a task-specific similarity metric should receive similar outcomes.
 However, we are not aware of any fariness-enhanced node representation learning algorithm for classification in graphs.